 Step 3

-Step 3 in our abandoned cart flow comes another one day later.
-We let customers know that their cart is expiring soon (along with their discount).
-Throughout each step of our flow, it’s also important to note that they won’t move on to the next step if they made a purchase at any point after entering the flow.
+Step 3 in our abandoned cart flow comes one day after step 2.
+We want to give customers one last chance to make their purchase if they haven’t already.
+We let customers know that their cart is expiring soon and remind them about their discount.
+Throughout the flow, it’s also important to note that customers won’t move on to the next step if they made a purchase at any point after entering the flow.

 Setting up our abandoned cart flow for our in-house eCommerce brand, DermWarehouse, has given us one of the best ROIs of any campaign we’ve run.
 It still amazes me how much money is left on the table without something like this in place.